chinapedia/wikipedia.abstract.en/Page/Cardiff.md

 Sport

-Cardiff Arms Park Cardiff plays host to many high-profile sporting events at local, national and international level and in recognition of the city's commitment to sport for all Cardiff has been awarded the title of European Capital of Sport 2014.[82][83][84]
+Cardiff plays host to many high-profile sporting events at local, national and international level and in recognition of the city's commitment to sport for all Cardiff has been awarded the title of European Capital of Sport 2014.[82][83][84]
 Organised sports have been held in the city since the early 19th century.[85] national home sporting fixtures are nearly always played in the city.
 All Wales' multi-sports agencies and many of the country's sports governing bodies have their headquarters in Cardiff and the city's many top quality venues have attracted world-famous sports events, sometimes unrelated to Cardiff or to Wales.
 In 2008/09, 61% of Cardiff residents regularly participated in sport and active recreation, the highest percentage out of all 22 local authorities in Wales.[86]

 Rugby union fans around the world have long been familiar with the old National Stadium, Cardiff Arms Park, and its successor the Principality Stadium, which hosted the FA Cup for six years (from 2001 to 2006) it took to rebuild Wembley Stadium.
 In 2009, Cardiff hosted the first Ashes cricket test, between England and Australia, to be held in Wales.
-Cardiff hosted eight football matches of the London 2012 Olympics.[87]
-MillenniumStadiumExterior.jpg]] Cardiff City F.C. (founded 1899 as Riverside FC) played their home games at Ninian Park from 1910 until the end of the 2008–09 season.
+Cardiff hosted eight football matches of the London 2012 Olympics.[87] ]] Cardiff City F.C. (founded 1899 as Riverside FC) played their home games at Ninian Park from 1910 until the end of the 2008–09 season.
 The club's new home is the Cardiff City Stadium, which until 2012, they rented to the Cardiff Blues the cities professional rugby union team, the Blues returning to the Arms Park.
 Cardiff City have played in the English Football League since the 1920–21 season, climbing to Division 1 after one season.[88][89]
 Cardiff City are the only non-English team to have won the FA Cup, beating Arsenal in the 1927 final at Wembley Stadium.[90]
 They were runners up to Portsmouth in the 2008 final, losing 1–0 at the new Wembley Stadium.[91]
 In the 2013/14 and 2018/19 seasons Cardiff City played in the English Premier League.

 Cardiff Metropolitan University F.C. of the Athletic Union of Cardiff Metropolitan University, based in Cyncoed, play in the Welsh Premier League, having been promoted from Welsh League Division One in 2016.
 They were winners of the Welsh League Cup for the 2018-19 season.
-[92] Cardiff has numerous smaller clubs including Bridgend Street A.F.C., Caerau (Ely) A.F.C., Cardiff Corinthians F.C., Cardiff Grange Harlequins A.F.C., and Ely Rangers A.F.C. who all play in the Welsh football league system.[93]
-Welsh_Institute_of_Sport,_Cardiff_-_entrance.JPG, Cardiff, headquarters of Sport Wales, the Welsh Sports Association and the Federation of Disability Sport Wales]] In addition to men's football teams Cardiff City Ladies of the FA Women's Premier League Southern Division are based in the city.
+[92] Cardiff has numerous smaller clubs including Bridgend Street A.F.C., Caerau (Ely) A.F.C., Cardiff Corinthians F.C., Cardiff Grange Harlequins A.F.C., and Ely Rangers A.F.C. who all play in the Welsh football league system.[93] , Cardiff, headquarters of Sport Wales, the Welsh Sports Association and the Federation of Disability Sport Wales]] In addition to men's football teams Cardiff City Ladies of the FA Women's Premier League Southern Division are based in the city.
 Teams in the Welsh Premier Women's Football League are Cardiff Met.
 Ladies, Cyncoed Ladies and Cardiff City.

 During the 1990s, London-based football club Wimbledon FC expressed interest in relocating to Cardiff, having been without a home of their own since exiting Plough Lane stadium in 1991 and sharing with Crystal Palace FC at Selhurst Park.
 The relocation of the club to Cardiff did not happen; in 2003, the club moved to Milton Keynes and a year later rebranded as Milton Keynes Dons.[94]

 Cardiff Arms Park (), in central Cardiff, is among the world's most famous venues—being the scene of three Welsh Grand Slams in the 1970s (1971, 1976 and 1978) and six Five Nations titles in nine years—and was the venue for Wales' games in the 1991 Rugby World Cup.[95][96][97][98]
 The Arms Park has a sporting history dating back to at least the 1850s, when Cardiff Cricket Club (formed 1819) relocated to the site.[99]
 The ground was donated to Cardiff CC in 1867 by the Marquess of Bute.
 Cardiff Cricket Club shared the ground with Cardiff Rugby Football Club (founded 1876) —forming Cardiff Athletic Club between them—until 1966, when the cricket section moved to Sophia Gardens.
 Cardiff Athletic Club and the Welsh Rugby Union established two stadia on the site—Cardiff RFC played at their stadium at the northern end of the site, and the Wales national rugby union team played international matches at the National Stadium, Cardiff Arms Park, which opened in 1970.
 The National Stadium was replaced by the 74,500 capacity Millennium Stadium () in 1999—in time for the 1999 Rugby World Cup—and is home stadium to the Wales national rugby and football teams for international matches.[100][101][102][103]
 In addition to Wales' Six Nations Championship and other international games, the Principality Stadium held four matches in the 2007 Rugby World Cup and six FA Cup finals (from the 2001–02 to 2005–06 seasons) while Wembley Stadium was being rebuilt.[104]

-The_SWALEC_Stadium,_Cardiff.jpg

 Cardiff Cricket Club were formed in 1819, and Glamorgan County Cricket Club have competed as a first class county since 1921.
 Their headquarters and ground is the SWALEC Stadium, Sophia Gardens, since moving from Cardiff Arms Park in 1966.
 The Sophia Gardens stadium underwent a multimillion-pound improvement since being selected to host the first ‘England’ v Australia Test Match of the 2009 Ashes series.[105][106]